Hungry Happenings

 Red, White, and Blue Striped Creamy Coconut Stars

-Make a dreamy dessert for your next patriotic themed party!
-These Red, White, and Blue Striped Creamy Coconut Stars are SO tasty and amazingly beautiful, you're guest will eat these up in a flash!
+Make a dreamy dessert for your next patriotic-themed party!
+These Red, White, and Blue Striped Creamy Coconut Stars are SO tasty and amazingly beautiful, you're guests will eat these up in a flash!

 Red, White, and Blue Striped Creamy Coconut Stars (makes 12)